BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 By default, in Nexus, the base (resp. vocab) defaults to your project, e.g. `https://bbp.epfl.ch/nexus/v1/resources/github-users/adulbrich/_/` (resp. `https://bbp.epfl.ch/nexus/v1/vocabs/github-users/adulbrich/`).

-> ⚠️ To check because a property does not expand to the default project vocab if it is not present in the payload context.

 The context can also point to another resource so that it is defined once and can be re-used in multiple resources.
 In Nexus, a default context for the @link:[Nexus-specific metadata](https://bluebrain.github.io/nexus/contexts/metadata.json){ open=new } is defined.